-Sir Alex Ferguson’s final 25 signings as Man Utd manager - What happened to them?
+Sir Alex Ferguson’s final 25 signings as Man United manager - what happened to them?

 Hit or miss: Miss.

-Dimitar Berbatov oozed class and scored 56 goals in 149 games for the Red Devils, winning two Premier League titles in the process.
+What a footballer Berbatov was.
+He oozed class and scored 56 goals in 149 games for the Red Devils, winning two Premier League titles in the process.

 The Bulgarian went on to play for Fulham, AS Monaco, PAOK and Kerala Blasters before hanging up his silky boots in September 2019.